uniba-dsg/betsy/README.md

  -h,--help                             Print out usage information

 GROUPS for <engines> and <processes> are in CAPITAL LETTERS.
-<engines>: LOCALS, VMS, ALL, ode, bpelg, openesb, petalsesb, orchestra,
-active-bpel, openesb23, petalsesb41, ode_v, bpelg_v, openesb_v,
-petalsesb_v, orchestra_v, active_bpel_v
+<engines>:
+LOCALS (install and execute all engines locally), RECENT (install and execute all engines, in their most recent versions only, locally) VMS (install and execute all engines in virtual machines), ALL (install and execute all engines, in all versions supported, locally and in virtual machines), ode, bpelg, openesb, petalsesb, orchestra, active-bpel, openesb23, petalsesb41, ode_v, bpelg_v, openesb_v, petalsesb_v, orchestra_v, active_bpel_v

 <processes>: ALL, BASIC_ACTIVITIES_WAIT, BASIC_ACTIVITIES_THROW,
 BASIC_ACTIVITIES_RECEIVE, BASIC_ACTIVITIES_INVOKE,
 BASIC_ACTIVITIES_ASSIGN, BASIC_ACTIVITIES, SCOPES_EVENT_HANDLERS,